The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: The ACM Lifelog Search Challenge Workshops

 \subsubsection{Known-Item Search}

-Known-Item Seach (KIS) is the oldest task in the LSC, where participants are given a textual query describing one or more scenes and have to find \textit{one} of a set of relevant images within a time limit.
+Known-Item Search (KIS) is the oldest task in the LSC, where participants are given a textual query describing one or more scenes and are required to retrieve \textit{one} of a predefined set of relevant images within a specified time limit.
 The query is formulated as a series of temporally advancing descriptors revealed at 30-second intervals (see, e.g., Table~\ref{tab:task_example}).
-The task mimics real-life scenarios in which people usually remember details slowly over time.
-There is no limit on the number of incorrect submissions a participant can make before a correct submission, which determines the resolution of the task for that participant.
+The task simulates real-life scenarios where individuals gradually recall details over time.
+There is no limit on the number of incorrect submissions a participant can make before a correct submission, which determines the successful completion of the task for that participant.
 The time limit for this task is 300 seconds (5 minutes).